hyprwm/hyprland-wiki/content/hypr-ecosystem/dev/hyprcursor.md

 for GTK.

-If GSettings schemas are not available to you (e.g. on NixOS you will get `No schemas installed`), you can instead run:
+If GSettings schemas are not available to you (e.g., on NixOS you will get `No schemas installed`), you can instead run:

 ```sh
 dconf write /org/gnome/desktop/interface/cursor-theme "'THEME_NAME'"